Which Korean Job Platforms Actually Work for Foreigners: An Honest Comparison

 Language: Korean, English, and Vietnamese confirmed.

 What it is: A foreigner-focused job and settlement app with daily-updated multilingual listings, regional and industry filtering, and automatic translation chat between job seekers and recruiters.
-Described on its app listing as a comprehensive platform for foreigners in Korea.
+Described on its app listing as a platform for foreigners in Korea.

 Honest verdict: Vijob is a small platform with a genuine differentiator: its Vietnamese-language interface and translation chat feature.
 No verified statistics are available on listing volume or user count.
 Treat as a supplementary resource for the Vietnamese community, not a standalone platform.